karaki0910/my-macro-project/README.md

 ## Course Topics
 - Business Cycles
-    1. I used a virual enviroment to run the test Business Cycle on Python
+    I used a virual enviroment to run the test Business Cycle on Python Worked but had to install lots of addins
-    2. Task 1 (HP filter) added (5/12)
 - Growth Accounting
 - Investment
 - Productivity